+Can you buy burial insurance for parents?
 Children can purchase life insurance policies on their parents.
-Adult children can get a policy and become responsible for making premium payments instead of letting their mother or father struggle to pay the premium.
+Adult children can get life insurance for parents no medical exam and become responsible for making premium payments instead of letting their mother or father struggle to pay the premium.

 Children need to show insurable interest and parent’s consent to buy burial insurance on them.

 - Becoming responsible for any financial obligations when the parents passed away